adityasharmagithub/Trell-website/README.md

-# Trell-website
+# Ticket booking system
-Theatre Admin Panel for Trell's hands-on round.
+Design an admin dashboard for ticket booking in movie theatres.

 <b>How to deploy the Website:</b>
 <ol>